luminaxster/syntax-highlighter/README.md

  );
 ```

-Also, `monacoJSXHighlighter.highLightOnDidChangeModelContent` method now has a
+Also, `monacoJSXHighlighter.highLightOnDidChangeModelContent` method now has an
-debounce time as first parameter on its signature:
+optional debounce time as first parameter on its signature:

 ```diff
 monacoJSXHighlighter.highLightOnDidChangeModelContent(